-We have seen throughout time where leaders were ruined by women because they yielded to lust and didn’t consider virtue, which means for men, strength and morals.
+We have seen throughout time where leaders were ruined by women because they yielded to lust and did not consider virtue, which means for men, strength and morals.

 It takes a lot of strength to discipline yourself.
-We can’t do it in our own strength.
-We have to do it in God’s strength.
+We cannot do it in our own strength.
+We must do it in God’s strength.
 Romans 7:18 NIV version says For I know that good itself does not dwell in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.

-Men and women have the desire to do good, but we all are capable of yielding to our sinful nature.
+Men and women have the desire to do good, but we all can yield to our sinful nature.
 It is only through Jesus we have the strength to do what is of virtue.

 Psalm 119:165 says great peace have those who love your law (the word of God) and nothing can make them stumble.